Posted in:

 Vienna – is often rightly referred to as the capital of classical music.
 Nonetheless, the Vienna music scene reaches far beyond Haydn and Strauss.
 We also found magnificent local sounds as well as modern multicultural blends.

-Austria and Vienna have, over the last decades, deservedly gained a good reputation among music lovers.
-Mostly through the Vienna Philharmonic’s New Year Concerts or its opera house.
-And lately for its vibrant contemporary music scene.
+Austria and Vienna have deservedly gained a good reputation among music lovers over the last decades, mostly through the Vienna Philharmonic’s New Year Concerts or its opera house, and lately for its vibrant contemporary music scene.

 Roland Neuwirth & Extremschrammeln, Music, Vienna, Austria

-Roland Neuwirth & Extremschrammeln have for years been among the most popular artists performing Wienerlied.
+Roland Neuwirth & Extremschrammeln was for years among the most popular artists performing Wienerlied.
 Photo: Xenia Bluhm / Österreich Werbung ©

 The soul of the Viennese

-No matter what genre or type of music they like, Music-interested people will find something they like in Vienna.
+No matter what genre or type of music they like, people interested in music will find something they like in Vienna.
 Nonetheless, Austria’s capital has put much effort into offering various events.
 You can enjoy live music from small pubs to big concert venues.
 Like most large cities worldwide, Vienna has created a fertile ground for uniquely local music phenomena.
-To do a deep dive into the character of the Viennese is enough, well at least if you know German, we recommend listening to the so-called Wienerlieder (Vienna song).
+Doing a deep dive into the character of the Viennese is enough.
+If you know German, we recommend listening to the so-called Wienerlieder (Vienna song).

 Wienerlieder

-Vienna created its musical sound through the Wienerlied, which occurred about 150 years ago.
+Vienna created its musical sound through the Wienerlied about 150 years ago.
 This music is not just a musical phenomenon but also a socio-cultural phenomenon.
 Wiener Volksliedswerk estimates that between 60 and 70,000 Wienerlieder have been written since its humble beginnings.
-Thus, one can safely say that this is a popular phenomenon.
-At least in Vienna.
-Wienerlieder reflects the Viennese love for drama, melancholy and, of course, their beloved Vienna.
+Thus, one can safely say that this is a prevalent phenomenon—at least in Vienna.
+Wienerlieder reflects the Viennese love for drama, melancholy, and, of course, their beloved Vienna.

 ADVERTISEMENT